-And to help you on your journey towards your pre-pandemic fitness, we have created this Post-Pandemic Weight Loss Calculator.
+To help you on your journey towards your fitness, we have created this weight loss calculator.
 Just tell us how much weight you want to lose and your favorite activity.
-We will tell you how much time you need to spend on each of those activities to achieve your target weight in the best and the safest way.
-We can also recommend some activities if you are not sure about what to choose.
+We will tell you how much time you need to spend on each of those activities to achieve your target weight in the best and safest way.
+We can also recommend some activities if you are unsure what to choose.

 So pick up your bicycle, your volleyball, or your yoga mat, and leave the rest to us! 😎

-The last year has been stressful for all of us.
-Uncertainty due to the pandemic, managing balance between family and work, confinement, and isolation.
-Adding to all that was working from home, a sedentary lifestyle, and boredom.
-No wonder we found comfort binging on our favorite shows with a box of cookies and a glass of our favorite drink.
+Modern lifestyle comes with its own set of problems.
+Managing the balance between family and work, social media pressure, and stress.
+No wonder we find comfort in binging on our favorite shows with a box of cookies and a glass of our favorite drink.
 Sometimes, maybe boxes of cookies and bottles of drink. 😉

-The result, well, we all know, weight gain.
-So, if you are someone who is struggling to lose the weight gained during the pandemic, you are not alone!
+The result, well, we all know, is weight gain.
+So, if you are someone who is struggling to lose weight, you are not alone!
 After all, we felt motivated to create this tool, and you did not accidentally stumble on this page.
 So that makes at least the three of us. 👩👧👧

 However, don't rush back into any fast weight-loss traps, like crash diets or excessive exercise.
-Start with making small changes to your daily routine.
+Start with making minor changes to your daily routine.
 It will go a long way in maintaining a healthy lifestyle.
-Try to pick activities that you enjoy, and be sure not to overdo them.
+Try to pick activities you enjoy, and be sure not to overdo them.

-Let us see how our post-pandemic weight loss calculator can help you plan your post-pandemic weight loss regime.
+Let us see how our weight loss calculator can help you plan your weight loss regime.